 and

 where $\PP$ is defined in (\ref{argmin}).
-Together, these three cost functions produce three different filters, unlike in the case of nulling filter, where all these cost functions are equivalent (\emph{cf.} Remark \ref{R2}). \end{remark}
+Together, these three cost functions produce three different filters, unlike in the case of nulling filter, where all these cost functions are equivalent.

-\begin{remark} We propose to select rank $r$ which minimizes the MSE of the filter.
-As will be demonstrated below, this strategy can be efficiently applied to all three versions of the filter produced by three cost functions considered.
-In this way, the proposed filter is a nontrivial generalization of the nulling filter. \end{remark}
+Based on the proposed filters (\ref{rr_nulling})-(\ref{rr_nulling_N}), our approach is then to select rank $r$ which minimizes MSE.
+As it will be demonstrated in the next section, this strategy can be efficiently applied to all three versions of the filter produced by the three cost functions considered.
+In this way, the proposed filters are nontrivial generalizations of the nulling filter.